coralproject/coralproject-site-2016/_products/1ask.md

 # Ask

+_"The Coral Project worked out spectacularly from our perspective.
+We received about 1,400 comments from readers, and our Ask pages were heavily trafficked.
+The submissions were respectful and thoughtful – exactly what we were hoping for."_
+_Jason Tuohey, Deputy Managing Editor, Spotlight/The Boston Globe_

 If you want to ask your audience a specific question to improve your reporting, you can give out your email, ask people to use social media or the comments box, or use a third-party form/survey tool.

 None of these are built for the needs of journalists.
 Our Ask tool is.